What is cardiac asthma?

-Heart failure can cause fluid to build up in your lungs (pulmonary edema) and in and around your airways.
-The latter causes signs and symptoms — such as shortness of breath, coughing and wheezing — that may mimic asthma.
+Heart failure can cause fluid to build up in the lungs (pulmonary edema) and in and around the airways.
+This can cause shortness of breath, coughing and wheezing similar to the signs and symptoms of asthma.

 True asthma is a chronic condition caused by inflammation of the airways, which can narrow them, leading to breathing difficulties.
 True asthma has nothing to do with fluid in the lungs or heart disease.

 The distinction is important because treatments for asthma and heart failure are different.
-Treatments for heart failure can help improve your symptoms for both the heart failure and the cardiac asthma.
-Overusing treatments for true asthma, such as rescue inhalers, may actually worsen cardiac asthma and could cause dangerous heart rhythms.
+Treatments for heart failure can help improve the symptoms of both heart failure and cardiac asthma.
+Overusing treatments for true asthma, such as rescue inhalers, could be harmful and potentially lead to a worsening of symptoms.